Source code for networkx.algorithms.isomorphism.vf2pp

 both time and space, when compared to its previous counterpart.

-degree but also the label rarity of each node.
+degree and the label rarity of each node.

 Examples